nfprojects/nfengine/README.md

 nfEngine
 ========

 The main purpose of this project is to create an open-source, multi-platform, efficient and universal 3D game engine.
-At the moment the engine is in early development state and is fully buildable on Windows platform only (with Direct3D 11 renderer).
+At the moment the engine is in early development state.
 Detailed list of features can be found in a section below.

 More information (features, detailed descriptions, contribution rules, etc.) can be found on our [Wiki page](https://github.com/nfprojects/nfengine/wiki).